nesquikm/the_logger/README.md

 );
 ```

-To enable or disable console logging and whethe to store logs in database, use:
+To enable or disable console logging and whether to store logs in database, use:

 ```dart
 TheLogger.i().init(